Thqrn/ffmpeg-scripts/README.md

 # Interpolater
 Interpolates a video.
 This was designed to give extremely terrible looking videos with lots of artifacts.

-# Mask Blur
-Masks a video made with https://github.com/f0e/blur, covering artifacts.
-Designed for Minecraft.
-This is just proof of concept, and **is not made to look good**.

 # Metadata
 Extracts whatever metadata FFmpeg can find from a file.